 Tuition fees and funding

 In Victoria the training is delivered with Victorian and Commonwealth Government funding for eligible candidates.
-Please refer to the Department of Education & Training website for funding eligibility in Victoria.
+Please refer to the Department of Education and Training website for funding eligibility in Victoria.

 VET Student Loans are available for eligible students.
-For eligibility criteria please refer to our fees page.
+Please refer to our fees page for eligibility criteria.
 VET Student Loans (VSL) gives rise to a HELP debt that continues to be a debt due to the Commonwealth until it is repaid.

 Applications direct to ACU College

-Application for this course is made directly to ACUcom and not through VTAC.
-Please contact the office at firstname.lastname@example.org (for Melbourne, Ballarat and Ararat Campuses) for more details.
+Application for this course is made directly to ACU College and not through VTAC.
+For more information, please contact the office at ACU College ACUCollege.Melbourne@acu.edu.au.

 Please note: you will be required to complete a pre-training assessment as part of the application process.